Ted Nolan: Buffalo Sabres (1995–1997)

-Muckler, fresh off of being voted the NHL's 1996–97 Executive of the Year, was the first casualty of this toxic situation and was fired prior to the 1997–98 season.
-New general manager Darcy Regier was given the option to choose his own coach.
+His relationships with all-star goaltender Dominik Hašek and general manager John Muckler, however, were strained.
+Hašek, who sided with Muckler, stated in an interview during 1997 NHL Awards Ceremony that "it would be better for me if he (Nolan) did not return."
+Muckler, who had just been voted the NHL's 1996–97 Executive of the Year, was the first casualty of this toxic situation and was fired prior to the 1997–98 season.
+New general manager Darcy Regier was given the option of choosing his own coach.
 Rather than fire Nolan, whose two-year contract had just expired, Regier offered him a one-year extension, reportedly for $500,000.
-After such a successful 1996–97 season working with a "blue collar" team full of grinders and with only one star, Hašek, and receiving Coach of the Year honors, Nolan found the offer insulting and rejected it.
-Regier then pulled the contract off the table and did not offer another one, and named Lindy Ruff as the Sabres' new coach.
-This capped a bizarre situation in which the Sabres had parted with both their general manager and head coach, despite both being honored for the 1996–97 season as the best at their positions.
+After winning Coach of the Year honors, Nolan found the offer insulting and rejected it.
+Regier subsequently pulled the contract off the table and hired Lindy Ruff as the Sabres' new head coach.